William R. Snodgrass Tennessee Tower

 For programs on this page call:

 As leaders, our mission is to develop a sustainable culture throughout State Government.
-We will model this culture in TDEC and assist state agencies in implementing best practices that improve efficiency, reduce environmental impacts, and contribute to fiscally-sound government.
+We will model this culture in the Tennessee Department of Environment and Conservation (TDEC) and assist state agencies in implementing best practices that improve efficiency, reduce environmental impacts, and contribute to fiscally-sound government.
 Action-based approaches will focus on travel, building and purchasing.

 We offer guidance and support to increase energy efficiency and green purchasing throughout all state facilities.
 Through behavioral modification as well as capital improvements, our office is currently working with Tennessee State Parks to reduce costs associated with water and energy consumption.
 Current projects include light-emitting diode (LED) lighting upgrades, hybrid and tankless water heater installations, heating, ventilation and air-conditioning (HVAC) upgrades, roof replacements, appliance upgrades, as well as securing building envelopes.
 These reductions will allow for future sustainable projects through utility savings as well as continued reductions in greenhouse gases.

 The State Employee Recycling Program (SERP) provides recycling services and information to State owned or leased buildings and facilities.
 SERP provides an area called the Green Cube for state employees to recycle items that are difficult to recycle in a typical convenience center.
 SERP also provides information for each of Tennessee's counties that contains information about recycling convenience center operations as well as other useful recycling information.
 View county-specific recycling information.